Boost your sales with Candy Rack

 The best way to handle sold-out inventory is to either hide it entirely or at least push it to the bottom of your collections.
 This guide will explore the first approach and learn how to hide products and their variants.

-Option #1 – Use a third-party app
+Option #1: Use a third-party app

 Several third-party apps can help you with managing your store inventory.
 Our recommendation is an app called Nada: Sort & Hide Out-of-Stock.

-Automatic hiding of sold out products in Nada app
+Hiding sold out products using Nada app.

 Nada: Sort & Hide Out-of-Stock automatically hides sold-out products by unpublishing them from the Online Store sales channel.
 But it also automatically puts them back online when they are available.
 On top of that, it creates redirects, so there are no 404 errors.
 So it essentially removes the disadvantages from option #2, #3, and #5.